ABOUT Kai and this website. Email me kai AT kaisyngtan DOT com.

 Extending higher art education.

-3 Fine Art degrees (London, Chicago, Tokyo) and other qualifications in music, mental health, technology and more.
+3 interdisciplinary Fine Art degrees (London, Chicago, Tokyo) and other professional qualifications (classical music, leadership and coaching, art-science, psychiatry, mental health, technology and more)

 Highlights of career since aged 4; list of 10 fully-funded international artist-in-residency awards and artworks in 13 permanent/public collections.